Skills covered in the class

 Financial Management

-When people think of electric vehicles (EVs), tiny models that squeeze into compact parking spots often come to mind.
-But modern EVs have started taking on all shapes and sizes for contracting, landscaping and delivery duties.
-As auto companies find more innovative ways to fix the issues that come with electrifying heavy-duty trucks, fleet managers may want to think twice before turning a blind eye to EVs.
-Ford, Bollinger Motors, Lordstown Motors and Rivian are just a few of the automakers releasing electric pickup trucks and electric commercial trucks to the market.
-When it comes to making the switch from gas to electric trucks for your fleet, it’s not a matter of if — it’s a matter of when.
+When people think of electric vehicles (EVs), the tiny models that squeeze into compact parking spots are often the first to come to mind.
+But over the last decade, EVs have started taking on all shapes and sizes for contracting, landscaping, and delivery duties—and as auto companies find more innovative ways to fix the issues that come with electrifying heavy-duty trucks, fleet managers may want to think twice before turning a blind eye to EVs.
+After all, when it comes to making the switch from gas to electric trucks for your fleet, it’s not a matter of if—it’s a matter of when.

 Pros of powering up